 Bruno Bouchardy, Field Coordinator, UNMAS Mali, and Michael Hands, Mine Action Officer, UN Office to the African Union, “Mission Report: UNMAS Explosive Threat Scoping Mission to Nigeria 3 to 14 April 2017,” April 2017, p.
 3.

-“Au moins deux morts dans l'explosion d'une mine anti-personnelle au Nigeria,” Voice of America, 21 August 2017.
+“Au moins deux morts dans l'explosion d'une mine anti-personnelle au Nigeria” (“At least two dead in anti-personnel mine explosion in Nigeria”), Voice of America (Afrique), 21 August 2017.

 Email exchange with Manuel Gonzal, Security Advisor, Norwegian Refugee Council – Nigeria, 7 March 2016.